Product Release Stages

 Beta releases are subject to our Beta Service Terms.

-First Availability releases are expected to be stable and believed to meet quality expectations for a GA release.
-Minor changes can be expected on its road to GA.
+Early Access releases are expected to be stable and believed to meet quality expectations for a General Availability release.
+Minor changes can be expected on its road to General Availability.
 The feature is supported and it can be used in production tenants.
-First Availability releases may be restricted to a select number of subscribers or rolled out to an entire locality (i.e. Tenants hosted in the Japan locality only).
+Early Access releases may be restricted to a select number of subscribers or rolled out to an entire locality (i.e. Tenants hosted in the Japan locality only).

 Deprecated features are not supported for use by new subscribers, are not actively being enhanced, and are being only minimally maintained.
 Tenants using the feature at the time of deprecation will continue to have access.